 Operators and explain plan nodes are closer than SQL clauses and operators.
 Although most explain plan nodes can be directly mapped to an operator, there are some exceptions:

-explain node is materialized into a pair of mailbox send and mailbox receive operators.
+Each PinotLogicalExchange and each PinotLogicalSortExchange explain node is materialized into a pair of and operators.

-All plan nodes that belong to the same leaf stage are executed in the leaf operator.
+All plan nodes that belong to the same leaf stage are executed in the operator.

 In general terms, the operators are the execution units that Pinot uses to execute a query and are also known as the multi-stage physical plan, while the explain plan nodes are logical plans.
 The difference between the two is that the operators can be actually executed, while the explain plan nodes are the logical representation of the query plan.